sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Filtering_Ruble_Items_Per-Platform.md

 ## Specifying per-platform options

-Sometimes, you just want an item to be bound to a different key per-platform.
+Sometimes, you want an item to be bound to a different key per-platform.
 That can be done by using the [PLATFORM\_SPECIFIER](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification/#PLATFORM_SPECIFIER).
 However, you could accomplish the same thing by conditionally setting the property using the same syntax as above with Ruble.is\_mac, for example.

 `require` `'ruble'`